 Soldaditos de Pavía

-Soldaditos de Pavía are named after the Pavía Hussars, a 19th-century Spanish cavalry regiment whose yellow uniforms gave the saffron-coated fritters their name.
+Soldaditos de Pavía are popularly named after the Pavía Hussars, a 19th-century Spanish cavalry regiment whose white-and-gold uniforms — golden batons of fried cod beside a red pepper strip recalling the regiment's braid — are the most widely cited source of the name, though the attribution is a relayed legend rather than documented fact.
 The naming is tied to the events of January 1874, when General Manuel Pavía staged the coup that ended the First Spanish Republic — Sevilla bars seem to have repurposed an existing battered-cod tapa with the timely military reference.
 The 24-hour vinegar cure is the Sevilla signature; coastal versions sometimes skip it.
 Bacalao salado was the Iberian Lent fish, traded from Norwegian16th century onward.

 Bright saffron-yellow batter shatters at first bite, white cod inside flakes in moist sheets, the vinegar marinade audible only as a faint acidic edge.
 Garlic and parsley are barely there; the dominant note is the cod's clean salinity against the puffy batter.
 Plated alongside red pepper strips, the visual is plate-as-flag — yellow batons and red ribbons.
 A bad version is leaden-doughy (water not beer in the batter) or chalky-dry inside (over-fried after the cure already cooked it).